 instantly cut in half (2/4) from cited router speeds.

 Wi-Fi specifications for iOS devices (# in "Spatial streams" column is MIMO level)

 1083 → 866: Client QAM capabilities:

-No client device today supports 1024-QAM.
+Router manufacturers may cite speeds for 1024-QAM, but no client device today supports 1024-QAM.

 And even if they did, you would need to be VERY close (just feet) from the router to get this crazy high QAM level.